humburg/r-ggplot-extension/_episodes/02-starting-with-data.md

 > > <img src="../fig/rmd-02-factor-plot-exercise-1.png" title="plot of chunk factor-plot-exercise" alt="plot of chunk factor-plot-exercise" width="612" style="display: block; margin: auto;" />
 > {: .solution}
 {: .challenge}

+Now that you have created this plot, it may be a good time to commit the changes you made to the R script to your git repository.

 ## Formatting Dates